 Note: off campus users will be prompted to log in with their myStevens username/password to use Library databases.

-Articles can be published open access (OA) in three main ways:
+Articles can be published or made available open access (OA) in three main ways:

 Publishers sometimes require that authors pay an "article processing charge" (APC) to publish their articles OA, but this is far from universal.
 The Directory of Open Access Journals indexes OA journals that pass a set of rigorous criteria, and allow you to search for journals in your field and find more information about their OA practices.